NA3/gitlabtkgiharborintegrations/README.md

 ***certsSecretName*** section

--   If CI/CD task will require using "executor" images running containers in 'privileged' mode (such as popular DIND "docker in docker", per GitLab [documentation](https://docs.gitlab.com/runner/executors/docker.html#use-docker-in-docker-with-privileged-mode) ), perform the following optional configuration steps:
+-   If CI/CD task will require using "executor" images running containers in 'privileged' mode (such as when using popular DIND "docker in docker", per GitLab [documentation](https://docs.gitlab.com/runner/executors/docker.html#use-docker-in-docker-with-privileged-mode) ), perform the following optional configuration steps: